 Your smile is one of the first things that someone notices about you.
-And if you are one of the millions of Americans dealing with tooth loss, it is likely that you aren’t looking forward to getting replacement teeth.
+And if you are one of the millions of Americans dealing with tooth loss, it is likely that you aren’t happy with the idea of needing replacement teeth.

 If you are missing all your teeth, you may feel like dentures is your only option.
 There are many types of treatments available to you.

 Traditional dentures replace your teeth with a removable appliance and is probably the treatment you are most familiar with.
 We are committed to using the highest quality materials and an experienced laboratory to create a beautiful set of dentures for you.